-The education section of your resume can be of great importance if you’re a new graduate or if you don’t have much work experience.
-You can use coursework and your fields of study as keywords.
-That’s why many want to know how to add a minor on a resume.
+The education section of your resume can be of great importance if you're a new graduate or if you don't have much work experience.
+You can use relevant coursework and your fields of study as keywords.
+That's why many want to know how to add a minor on a resume.

 Should you even be adding a minor to your resume?
-We’ll cover when and how to include a minor on a resume.
+Here are a few general tips that cover when and how to include a minor on a resume.

 You should add your minor only if it's relevant to the position you're applying for.

-Remember that your resume needs to contain information that’s relevant to the position.
-Information that’s irrelevant will do more harm than good–it’s confusing and distracting.
+Remember that your resume needs to contain relevant information to the position.
+Information that's irrelevant will do more harm than good--it's confusing and distracting for hiring managers.